-It’s here, and we were ready.
-Exputer is pulling all the stops at bringing you all the latest and greatest content for Rainbow Six Extraction.
+Exputer is pulling all the stops to bring you all the latest and greatest content for Rainbow Six Extraction.
 This best Rainbow Six Extraction settings guide will help you play the game at great performance without compromising on FPS.

-As usual, our Rainbow Six Extraction settings guide will be divided into 4 distinct sections.
+As usual, my Rainbow Six Extraction settings guide will be divided into 4 distinct sections:

 - Best Rainbow Six Extraction Settings